Should you use Schema markup?

 No worries, it’s not as complicated as you might think.

-Schema.org, an initiative launched by Google, Bing (Microsoft), Yahoo!, and Yandex in June 2011 is a form of structured metadata to help search engine spiders recognize website content and categorize it properly.
+Schema.org, an initiative launched by major search engines such as Google, Bing (Microsoft), Yahoo!, and Yandex in June 2011 is a form of structured metadata to help search engine spiders recognize website content and categorize it properly.

 In human speak, it’s a type of code that tells search engines what your website content IS, not just what it SAYS.